digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/repairing.rst

 This sets up an "exportLedger" with a set of parties consisting of painters, house owners, and banks along with a handful of paint offer contracts and IOUs.

-Define the following helper functions useful to extract parties and contracts via the ledger api:
+Define the following helper functions useful to extract parties and contracts via the ledger API:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/repair/DataMigrationDamlLedgerToCantonRepairIntegrationTest.scala
    :start-after: user-manual-entry-begin: ImportHelperFunctions